TassieBruce/mplot-pybind/README.md

 the python `matplotlib` library without using keyword arguments, this is a very useful feature for our purposes.

-The only downside is that while `boost::python` allows implicit conversion of many `c++` types to python objects (I assume `namespace py = pybind11;` and `namespace bpy = boost::python;`)
+Note that while `boost::python` allows implicit conversion of many `c++` types to python objects (I assume `namespace py = pybind11;` and `namespace bpy = boost::python;`)
 ```